Changes to tax payments, refunds and recovery

 Instalment-specific references will no longer be used for corporations’ prepayments and back taxes as of November 2017, and instead all prepayments and back taxes will be paid using tax-specific references.
 Customers will need to use the same reference number for all their income tax payments.
 However, payments can still be made using the details that were in use for bank transfers before November 2017, i.e. a reference number and a bank account number.

-Customers will no longer be able to choose which income tax instalments they wish to pay, and instead payments will be used towards income taxes according to priority, as specified in the new regulations:
+You can no longer choose which income tax instalments you wish to pay.
+Instead, payments will be used for overdue and upcoming income taxes according to due date, from oldest to newest.

 The bank account number for corporate income tax has changed.
 Customers can check their new income tax reference number and the bank account number from MyTax or from their tax assessment.
 However, payments can still be made using the details that were in use before November 2017, i.e. a reference number and a bank account number.